Feodor F. Dragan received the M.S. degree in Applied

 F.P.
 Preparata,

-introduction, Springer-Verlag, 1993 (5th printing). (book)
+M.I.
+Shamos, Computational Geometry: an introduction, Springer-Verlag, 1993 (5th printing). (book)

-Basic Geometric Concepts:
+Basic Geometric Concepts: points,

-points, lines, polygons; subdivisions; arrangements; polytopes; cell complexes.
+lines, polygons; subdivisions; arrangements; polytopes; cell complexes.

 Geometric Searching: fractional cascading; segment